OpenBankProject/OBP-JVM/README.md

 {"target":"challengeThreshold"}
 ```

-And `a8255fbb-e699-4f2e-adfc-86bc1acccd25 ` is the message id.
-When the test is extended test to check the returned data, it will fail:
+And `fab8445f-7cb5-4483-b1b4-1af6e71788b6 ` is the message id.
+When the test is extended to check the returned data, it will fail:

 ```java
     assertThat(response.error(), notPresent());